alexcrea/CustomAnvil/README.md

 Here is a list of supported anvil mechanic plugins with support status:
 - [Disenchantment](https://www.spigotmc.org/resources/disenchantment-1-21-1-1-20-6-new-book-splitting-mechanics.110741/)
-Officially supported by Custom Anvil but still experimental. mostly use Custom Anvil xp settings.
+Officially supported by Custom Anvil but still experimental.
+Mostly use Custom Anvil XP settings.

 If you like Custom Anvil to support a specific plugin (custom enchant or anvil mechanic).
 You can ask, but please note implementing compatibility will be considered